ortango/bspwm_scripts/README.md

 * monconf       - run xrandr with predefined arguments
 * orderdesks    - move and reorder desktops according to a list
+* splitprimary  - split the primary monitor and create a virtual monitor in the empty space

 subscribers
 -----------